gullerya/miqra-co-il/readme.md

 ## Font

-For the presentation of the Hebrew text SBL font was used, taken from [this location](https://www.sbl-site.org/educational/biblicalfonts.aspx).
+For the presentation of the Hebrew text SBL font is used, taken from [this location](https://www.sbl-site.org/educational/biblicalfonts.aspx).